 Our board of directors has an active role, as a whole and also at the committee level, in overseeing the management of our risks.
 Our board of directors is responsible for general oversight of risks and regular review of information regarding our risks, including operational, cybersecurity, credit and liquidity risks.
 The compensation committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
-The audit committee is responsible for overseeing the management of risks relating to accounting matters and financial reporting.
-The nominating and corporate governance committee is responsible for identifying, evaluating and recommending to our board of directors' nominees for election and the composition of our board of directors and its committees.
-Although each committee is responsible for evaluating certain risks and overseeing the management of such risks, our board of directors is regularly informed on risks related to our overall operations as a clinical stage precision oncology company, as well as through discussions from committee members about their respective areas of risk oversight.
+The audit committee is responsible for overseeing the management of risks relating to accounting and cybersecurity matters and financial reporting.
+The nominating and corporate governance committee is responsible for identifying, evaluating and recommending to our board of directors' nominees for election and the composition of our board of directors is regularly informed on risks related to our overall operations as a clinical stage precision oncology company, as well as through discussions from committee members about their respective areas of risk oversight.
 The board of directors' allocation of risk oversight responsibility may change from time to time based on the evolving needs of the Company.

 Our board of directors believes its current leadership structure supports the risk oversight function of the board.
-Given the operating experience of our board members, either as executive officers or members of the board of directors of other biopharmaceutical companies, we believe that our board leadership structure has the requisite experience and expertise to oversee the board of directors' risk oversight function There is also open communication between management and directors through periodic reviews of our key risk areas and mitigation steps to reduce our risk exposure, and all directors are actively involved in the risk oversight function.
+Given the operating experience of our board members, either as executive officers or members of the board of directors of other biopharmaceutical companies, we believe that our board leadership structure has the requisite experience and expertise to oversee the board of directors' risk oversight function.
+There is also open communication between management and directors through periodic reviews of our key risk areas and mitigation steps to reduce our risk exposure, and all directors are actively involved in the risk oversight function.